alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 Define when that specific task is done and do everything to complete it.
 Otherwise you treat it like a painting which is never finished since you can always do something on it.

-Be very specific. _"Learn spanish"_ is not that helpful because you don't have a specific target, you'll never feel finished.
+Be very specific. _"Learn Spanish"_ is not that helpful because you don't have a specific target, you'll never feel finished.

 _"Learn 10 medical terms in Spanish today"_ is.
 You can continue learning more as a bonus after you finished the task, but otherwise you will never feel finished.